Mike55Young/BDMref/README.md

 ## Version History

+### Version 2.3
+* Bugfix.
+Support change to Qld website where first entry in column 2 is no longer the ordering information

 ### Version 2.2
 * Support SA website change and tolerate future changes better
 * Support SA detail page (primarily useful for SA Genealogy members)